How to Choose a display mode on your Windows 11 PC

 What it does: It makes your connected external screen(s) function as an extension of your main desktop.
 You gain a larger workspace that spans across all your connected screens.
 You can move windows and applications between screens, providing more room for your tasks.

 Snap Layouts, a Windows 11 feature, helps manage many tasks at once.
-Users can keep email open on one screen while writing a document on a second screen.
-Another common use involves displaying notes on one monitor and typing on another.
+You can keep email open on one screen while writing a document on another.
+Another common scenario involves displaying notes on one monitor and typing on a separate one.
 Gamers may use Snap Layouts for a deeper experience, though duplicate displays are more typical for gaming.

 4Second screen only